-Stephen Tyreman is Professor of Osteopathy and Philosophy at the British School of Osteopathy and the University of Bedfordshire, where he is programme leader for the professional doctorate in osteopathy.
-He is also Adjunct Professor at the Institute of Osteopathy in the Norwegian School of Health Sciences, Campus Kristiania, Oslo.
+Stephen Tyreman (1952-2018) was a Professor of Osteopathy and Philosophy at the British School of Osteopathy and the University of Bedfordshire, where he was a programme leader for the professional doctorate in osteopathy.
+He was also Adjunct Professor at the Institute of Osteopathy in the Norwegian School of Health Sciences, Campus Kristiania, Oslo.
 His PhD thesis was ‘The Concept of Function in Osteopathy and Conventional Medicine’ in which he argued that human biological function is physiological disposition understood in the context of human values, thereby integrating facts and values together as the foundation for human functioning.
-More recently his work has been on uncertainty as central to understanding person-centred care and also on medically unexplained symptoms, complexity and ecological narratives as alternatives to the biomedical model.
+More recently he worked on uncertainty as central to understanding person-centred care and also on medically unexplained symptoms, complexity and ecological narratives as alternatives to the biomedical model.

 Svein Anders Noer Lie is Associate Professor of Philosophy at UiT – The Arctic University of Norway.
 His research is on the fact-value distinction, environmental ethics and relational ontology.